 Regency - 1968

-A rather tame piece of mid-sixties garage rock released in 1968, though sounding much more like 1965, 'Go Away' launches into a frenetic r'n'b workout, with vocalist Ken Ketter, aka 'Mondo', affecting an acerbic scowl circa the early Them.
-A totally unfettered psych guitar solo two minutes in by Jim "Spanish" Carmichael is what places this disc closer to '68; otherwise, it hardly warrants the excitement amongst the vinyl pinheads.
-The flip is a more sedate affair replete with the requisite Jaggeresque posturing of the day.
+The b-side is clearly the better of the two tracks here and the one that collectors salivate over.
+A somewhat tame piece of mid-sixties garage rock released in 1968 though sounding more like 1965, 'Go Away' starts off as a frenetic r'n'b workout, with vocalist Ken Ketter, aka 'Mondo', affecting an acerbic scowl circa the early Them.
+The totally unfettered psych guitar solo a minute in by Jim 'Spanish' Carmichael is what places this disc closer to '68; otherwise, it hardly warrants the excitement amongst the vinyl pinheads.
+The topside is a more sedate affair replete with the requisite Jaggeresque posturing of the day.

-Listening to their superior unreleased demos, like the freaked-out acid guitars of 'The Strange Experiment of Dr. Jarrod' or the punkier 'Love 22', it is clear that this 7" was more an attempt at cracking the CHUM-AM (Toronto) hit machine than at truly reflecting the band's no doubt deserved reputation on the local club circuit.
-'Go Away' can be found on the 1983 comp Nightmares from the Underworld, while drummer Gil Moore eventually surfaced in the seventies bashing skins for metal burnouts Triumph.
+Listening to their superior unreleased demos, like the freaked-out acid guitars of 'The Strange Experiment of Dr. Jarrod' or the punkier 'Love 22', it is clear that this 7" was more an attempt at cracking the CHUM-AM hit machine than at truly reflecting the band's no doubt deserved reputation on the local club circuit.
+'Go Away' can be found on the 1983 comp Nightmares from the Underworld, while drummer Gil Moore ended up bashing skins for those seventies burnouts Triumph.

 Warm Your Mind and Soul / I'm Learning - 7"

 Simple Simon and the Piemen

 People of Time / Anyhow - 7"

 You Got Me / Help Me - 7"

 The Wee Beasties